how I traveled to 6 countries in 16 days!

 To read my Amsterdam Bucket List Guide, click here!

-Cologne was on our way to our next stop, so we stopped here to meet up with a friend from my USA study abroad year since I haven’t seen her in more than a year!
+Cologne was on the way to our next stop, so we stopped here to meet up with a friend from my USA study abroad year since I haven’t seen her in more than a year!

 We just got lunch together and talked a bit.
 We only stayed in Cologne for a few hours.
 But it is a fun city to visit, so you can stay longer or visit other cities in Germany if you haven’t been!
 There are lots of castles to see and foods to try!